 If two or more people wish to go into business together and don’t want to set up a limited company, a partnership offers a simple way to get started.
 It is similar in many ways to going the sole trader route for an individual.

-A partnership is merely a vehicle linking two or more self-employed people in a simple business structure.
+A partnership is merely a vehicle linking two or more people in a simple business structure.
 A partnership doesn’t have a separate legal status.
 If you want your new business to be a distinct legal entity you should consider forming a limited company.

 As a partnership, you will not need to notify Companies House, nor deal with any administrative or accounting requirements which are required of limited companies.

 It’s important to know that the individual partners within a partnership are personally liable for any debts incurred in the running of the business.
 This wouldn’t be the case if the business was a limited company.

 When you start the new business, each partner will need to inform HMRC that they are now self employed.

 Each of the partner’s business income is counted alongside their existing personal income, so the accounting side of the partnership should be straightforward.

 In terms of accounting, you will need to submit an annual self assessment form to HMRC and keep accurate and up-to-date records of all business transactions and accounts.